Robo-Chef/Modular-Pi-Server/docs/troubleshooting.md

 - Incorrect DNS settings on the router or client devices.
 - Firewall blocking DNS traffic (port 53).
 - Misconfigured Docker networks.
+- Unbound health check failing (container may still work for DNS).

 **Solutions** (run these commands on your Raspberry Pi via SSH):